What is Handvo?

 - Finally add soda bicarbonate and mix well.

-- Grease a tray about 16X12 inches with the oil.
+- Grease a tray about 16X12 inches with 2 tbsp oil.

 - Pour the batter into the tray and level it out with a spoon.
 The batter should be a bit runny.